- September 18, 2022

 No one is ever prepared to be injured in a car crash, but thankfully, the state of Texas requires individuals who drive to carry auto insurance.
 This will protect both parties who are involved in an auto wreck.
-Continue reading to learn more about what the minimum auto insurance requirements are in Texas and how you’ll file an injury claim if you are harmed in a car accident.
+Continue reading to learn more about what the minimum auto insurance requirements are in Texas and how you’ll file an injury claim if you are harmed in a vehicle accident.

 Texas Auto Insurance Requirements